openstack-archive/wsme/README.rst

 ------------

-Web Service Made Easy (WSME) is a very easy way to implement webservices in your python web application.
+Web Service Made Easy (WSME) is a very easy way to implement webservices in your python web application, and to add strong type checking to your favorite REST library/framework.

 It is originally a rewrite of TGWebServices with focus on extensibility, framework-independance and better type handling.